 Do you support adding proposed countries where evidence supports doing so as proposed in the Kruk review such as those listed in Appendix A of the consultation paper?

-Yes, this is reasonable.
+Yes, as long as it is monitored carefully.

 Are there any countries missing from those listed in Appendix A where evidence supports inclusion?

 No